 If expr has form expra.[exprb] where the operation is an array lookup, the elaborated form is &(AddressOf(expra).[exprb]).

 If expr has any other form, the elaborated form is &v,where v is a fresh mutable local value that is initialized by adding let v = expr to the overall elaborated form for the entire assignment expression.
-This initialization is known as a defensive copy of an immutable value.
+This is known as a defensive copy of an immutable value.
 If expr is a struct, expr is copied each time the AddressOf operation is applied, which results in a different address each time.
 To keep the struct in place, the field that contains it should be marked as mutable.

 The AddressOf operation is computed with respect to mutation, which indicates whether the relevant elaborated form uses the resulting pointer to change the contents of memory.
 This assumption changes the errors and warnings reported.